SCPR/kpcc-data-team/data/rail-graph/ontime_writeup.md

 No bus line is as timely as the Metro's trains.
 Some are punctual, though.
 The 901 bus rapid transit line--which ferries commuters 20 miles from Chatsworth to North Hollywood in its own dedicated lane--departed from stops within 5 minutes of schedule 94 percent of the time.
 The 901 is also known as the Orange Line, and it's the only bus route in the system with a dedicated lane. (bus times gif)

 On the other side of the specutrum, the 205 bus--which traces 29-mile route along Western, Vermont and Wilmington from San Pedro to Willowbrook--has made it to stops on schedule just 70 percent of the time since August 2010.
 That's the worst performance of any bus with more than 250,000 stops recorded by the Metro.
-(EXPLORE OUR INTERACTIVE....)

 Then again, you'd have better luck on the 205 in the summer than in the fall.
 Over millions of stops tracked in the database, some months emerge as timelier than others for buses.